p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 # Introduction

 This file contains description of the basic P4 programs, which were used to test the functionality of the P4-to-uBPF compiler.
-All tests have been run on the [Oko](https://github.com/Orange-OpenSource/oko) switch using [Vagrant prepared for Oko](https://github.com/P4-Research/vagrant-oko).
+All tests have been run on the [Oko](https://github.com/Orange-OpenSource/oko/tree/p4rt-ovs) switch.
+You can use [Vagrantfile](../tests/environment/Vagrantfile) to set up a test environment.

 Before any experiment the following commands need to be invoked: